Hackelia venusta Facts

-This remote location also forms part of the protected Wenatchee National Forest.
-Also, the entire habitat range of this rare species comprises only an estimated 2.5 acres (1 hectare) and lies just 330 ft (100 m) from a major highway passing through the National Forest.
+As difficult as it might be to imagine, the entire habitat range of this rare species comprises only an estimated 2.5 acres (1 hectare).
+Even more precisely, and dangerously, it lies a mere 330 ft (100 m) from a major highway passing through the National Forest.

 Nature placed yet more wonders in this species.
 To the likely surprise of many, the beautiful plant inhabits a type of environment normally considered inhospitable.
 This holds true due to the fact that the rare botanical marvel grows in areas of rock ledges and open talus.